CD3/gsc/README.md

 # `gsc` - guided shell scripts

-A simple utility that allows you to run guided scripts, useful for giving command line demonstrations.
+A simple utility that allows you to run guided scripts on Linux, useful for giving command line demonstrations.

 ## Description